 Systematizing Your Business for Success

-In his book The eMyth Revisited, Michael Gerber presents us with valuable information that every entrepreneur should take to heart before and after going into business:
+In his book The eMyth Revisited, Michael Gerber presents us with valuable information that every entrepreneur should take to heart before and after going into business: 1.
+It's a myth that most businesses are started by entrepreneurs.
+They are started by technicians who want to do the technical work of the business.

 2. The Turn-Key revolution has provided small business with a model that if implemented can lead to extraordinary returns for small business.